tailwindlabs/tailwindcss/source/docs/overflow.blade.md

 ## Scroll in all directions

 Use `.overflow-scroll` to add scrollbars to an element.
 Unlike `.overflow-auto`, which only shows scrollbars if they are necessary, this utility always shows them.
-Note that some operating systems, like MacOS, hide unnecessary scrollbars regardless of this setting.
+Note that some operating systems (like macOS) hide unnecessary scrollbars regardless of this setting.

 @component('_partials.code-sample')
 <p class="text-sm text-grey-dark mb-1">Scroll horizontally when content can't wrap</p>